7 Natural Ways to Keep Bees Away From Hummingbird Feeders

 Make sure to do this in protected areas to deter real wasps, which are territorial and won’t typically venture into a place they think is already occupied.

 7. Plant bee- and hummingbird-friendly food sources.

 Try annuals like fuchsia and impatiens and perennials like trumpet vine, bee balm and milkweed in hanging baskets and in your garden.
 (Read more!
-Top 10 Award-Winning Hummingbird-Friendly Flowers)
+How to Create a Hummingbird-Friendly Plant Container)